syncfusion-content/winui-docs/winui/Cartesian-Charts/Line.md

 The [SplineSeries]() resembles line series, but instead of connecting the data points with line segments, the data points are connected by smooth bezier curves.

-The following code sample explains how to create a simple [SplineSeries]().

 {% tabs %}

 {% highlight xaml %}